 The International Labour Association, a United Nations agency, says the coronavirus health crisis may result in the loss of 25 million jobs worldwide.1 In one week in the United States alone, a record 3.2 million people applied for unemployment benefits.2 In late March in New York City, nearly one-third of people surveyed said they, or someone living with them, had lost a job.3

 In the midst of the COVID-19 pandemic, the most important thing to do is to follow your community’s guidelines for safeguarding your health and the health of others.
 But if the crisis is affecting your livelihood, you may need to explore options for employment.
 Shelter-in-place orders make land-based (on-site) jobs in many fields unrealistic right now.
 However, according to the employment website Glassdoor, the number of job postings in fields like healthcare, biotech, and pharmaceuticals tripled in one week.4 Registered nurses were the most in-demand workers,4 for jobs in hospitals, clinics, and nursing agencies.

 Many professionals now are exploring remote or virtual employment opportunities, or making time to update resumes, add content to LinkedIn pages, and take other steps to reposition themselves for future employment.
-Walden University, an accredited university offering more than 80 online degree programs, supports adult learners in these and other proactive career management activities through its Career Services center.
+Walden University, an accredited university offering more than 80 online degree programs, supports adult learners in these and other proactive career management activities through its Career Planning and Development center.

-“Walden University Career Services has everyone in our thoughts during this challenging time,” said Dina Bergren, the center’s associate director.
-“As we work diligently to support our students’ long-term career success, the Career Services team is sharing the following job sites and tips for deeper, more targeted searches for remote, virtual, and land-based job opportunities.”
+“Walden University Career Planning and Development has everyone in our thoughts during this challenging time,” said Dina Bergren, the center’s associate director.
+“As we work diligently to support our students’ long-term career success, the Career Planning and Development team is sharing the following job sites and tips for deeper, more targeted searches for remote, virtual, and land-based job opportunities.”

 1. Choose Your Terms